arosenkranz/scenarios/slointrov2/slopractice/step3.md

 7. Scroll to the **Endpoints** list and select **Spree::OrdersController#edit** to view its details.

-   The **Total Request** graph is related to adding items to the cart.
+   The **Requests and Errors** graph is related to adding items to the cart.

-8. Expand the **Total Request** graph as shown below.
+8. Expand the **Request and Errors** graph as shown below.

-   The `trace.rack.request.hits` metric is listed below the Total Requests graph.
+   The `trace.rack.request.hits` metric is listed below the Requests and Errors graph.
 This metric is the count of total requests to the endpoint and is the sum of the requests that are successful and the requests that are errors

    If there are request errors, you would also see the `trace.rack.request.errors` metric.
 If you don't see the metric, that's alright.
 You'll see how to manually enter the metric when you create the SLO.